-The arts had always been a big part of my early life, but it took a bit of a back seat to education and work and working in education.
+The arts had always been a big part of my early life, but it took a bit of a back seat to my education and work and working in education.
 However, when I left full time teaching to have my two children, I started sketching and writing again.

-Whenever my children were napping, instead of spending the WHOLE time doing housework, I sketched and painted the little local fairy houses and then wrote a rhyme to go with them to read to my children and this is how The Rabbitswood Fairies Series began.
+I used to live in Hampshire, close to the wonderful real life Rabbitswood Fairy Houses, which inspired me to write.
+Whenever my children were napping, instead of spending the WHOLE/any time 😉 doing housework, I sketched and painted the little local fairy houses and then wrote a rhyme to go with them to read to my children and this is how The Rabbitswood Fairies Series began.
 Since then, inspired by my wonderful little girls, I have started to write other books that don’t contain fairies (starting with What Is A Plooksie?).

-Before the publication of Diary Of A Fairy Tracker (buy it now on Amazon or/and iBook 🙂 ), I would have described myself as a teacher by profession.
+Before the publication of Diary Of A Fairy Tracker (buy it now on Amazon), I would have described myself as a teacher by profession.
 I have taught in primary and secondary schools and been Special Educational Needs Coordinator, Child Protection Officer and all the other jobs that go alongside those roles.
 So I guess that ‘teacher hat’ is pretty firmly glued onto my head after all this time and I can’t help considering the educational opportunities to be found in my books.
 If you do work in education and use them with your children, I would love to hear what you have done.